 Watch session recordings

-We record every session in case you want to review what has been shared.
+We record every session and keep these available for four weeks in case you want to review what has been shared.

 Study sprint topics